-Karen is a Senior Manager in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.
+Karen is a Specialist Tax Consultant in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.

 Karen joined the firm in January 2000.
 She has experience in providing taxation and accounting services to small and medium-sized businesses and professionals.